MatthewWertman/Gladius/docs/getting_started.md

 ###### Using gladius.ps1 (Windows)

 First off, due to PowerShell restricting ANY scripts from being ran by default, the easiest way to use the gladius script on Windows is actually using the "gladius.bat" file.
-See [using-gladius-ps1](./using-gladius-ps1.md) for more information about others way of resolving this issue and running the gladius.ps1 on Windows.
+See [Using gladius.ps1](./using-gladius-ps1.md) for more information about others way of resolving this issue and running the gladius.ps1 on Windows.

 1. Open a PowerShell or CMD terminal.